 Day of race packet pickup and registration will happen at the start line on the morning of the event from 6:30-7:30 AM.
 There will be a strict cutoff at this time.
 Please make sure you give yourselves enough time to register and/or pick up your packet.

 The Cowboy Half will have a “gun” start at 8:00 AM.
+The 5K race will start at 8:30 AM.
+We will also have a free kids race which will start at 9:30 AM.
+This is a very family friendly event!
 Please make sure you use the bathrooms and provide plenty of time for parking.
 The start line is located in the parking lot of the Public Library.

 The course features a mix of roughly 60% gravel roads and trails and 40% pavement.
 The maps below are intended to give a general idea of the course.
 The paved and gravel roads portion are two-lane, lightly traveled county roads that will be open to local traffic.
 The roughly two-mile off-road portion of the race that winds through private and BLM land (under agreement with the BLM) is an undeveloped trail, narrow and rocky in some spots, and runners are urged to use caution.
 This portion winds its way through land that burned in 2012.
 Runners will pass burned trees as well as abundant new growth.
 PRE-RUNNING OF THIS SECTION OF THE COURSE IS NOT ALLOWED.

 The 5K course is an out-and-back, the majority on a lightly traveled, paved, two-lane county road.
 Your hard work going up the steady climb for the first half of the race will be rewarded with a super-fast second half as you sprint back to the library.
 After you pass through the finish arch in the library parking lot, cool off your feet in the Mancos River.
 There will be a port-a-potty at roughly the halfway point and an aid station just before the turnaround stocked with water and Tailwind Endurance.